awsdocs/aws-dms-user-guide/doc_source/fa-resources.md

 1. On the **Name, review, and create** page, choose **Create role**\.

 Alternatively, you can create this service\-linked role from the AWS API or AWS CLI\.
-For more information, see [Creating a service\-linked role for DMS Fleet Advisor](using-service-linked-roles.md#create-slr)\.
+For more information, see [Creating a service\-linked role for AWS DMS Fleet Advisor](slr-services-fa.md#create-slr-fa)\.

 After you create the service\-linked role for DMS Fleet Advisor, you can see performance metrics for your source databases in target recommendations\.
 Also, you can see these metrics and in your CloudWatch account\.
 For more information, see [Target recommendations](fa-recommendations.md)\.